-2. Temin (1989) describes the detailed process of the recovery and collapse of the gold standard in this period.
-3. The reimposition of the gold embargo in 1931 meant the de facto abandonment of the gold standard.
+$^2$ Temin [1989] describes the detailed process of the recovery and collapse of the gold standard system in this period.

+&lt;sup>3 The reimposition of the gold embargo in 1931 meant the de facto abandonment of the gold standard.
 The Coinage Act, which was the legal foundation for the gold standard in Japan, was not abolished but suspended for its implementation.
 However, it never became effective again.

-4. The initial purpose of abandoning the gold standard is controversial.
-One view is that the government intended to stimulate exports by stabilizing exchange rates at lower levels (Shima [1983] and Nanto and Takagi [1985]).
+&lt;sup>4 The initial purpose of abandoning the gold standard is controversial.
+One view is that the government intended to stimulate exports by stabilizing exchange rates at lower levels (Shima [1983], Nanto and Takagi [1985]).
 Others argue that the abandonment of the gold standard was not implemented as the export drive.
-For example, instruments were introduced to achieve the exchange rate stabilization policy, including the Capital Flight Prevention Law enacted in July 1932 and the Foreign Exchange Control Law enacted in May 1933.
-In addition, the United States abandoned the gold standard in October 1933, weakening the sales pressure on the yen against the dollar.
-Following 1933, the exchange rate stabilized at low levels.
+For example, after analyzing daily exchange rates from 1932 through 1933, Ito, Okina, and Teranishi [1988] state that the exchange rate decline in 1932 was primarily caused by the sales by overseas traders who were concerned about the Manchurian Incident and the subsequent isolation of Japan in the international community.
+They negate the governmental initiative of a currency devaluation policy designed to promote exports.